 Okay, on the subject of scorpions, yes they are here in Hawaii.
 If you’ve ever seen one, please let us know.
 We’ve only seen one dead one, once.
 Centipedes – we have plenty.
 We’ve written about them before, which remain among some of our most popular non-deal posts.
 You’ll find a plethora of comments about them on our site, with others foibles, and care suggestions.

-With ocean all around, and cruising or sailing experiences abundant, avoiding seasickness is a high priority.
-There are so many theories on how to take precautions, but for me, being on the ocean during relatively calm conditions is always number one.
-Read Avoid Motion Sickness on Your Trip.
+With ocean all around, and cruising or sailing experiences abundant, avoiding seasickness is a top priority.
+There are so many theories on how to take precautions, but for us, being on the ocean during relatively calm conditions is always number one.
+Things we have tried with varying degrees of success include:

 Keeping out of the sun or wearing covering (and SPF protectant) clothes during the hottest part of the day is obviously the best choice.
 Second is good sunscreen.
 I’ve been sticking with the recommendations from the Environmental Work Group.